Bear attacks, though not frequent, can be a serious danger in certain areas.

 Globally, we shouldn’t only be looking at how many bear attacks there are per year because we’re doing much more damage to them.

 13. 71% of Grizzly Bear Deaths Are Because of Humans

 - Only 12% of adult male bears die from natural causes.
 32% of human-related bear killings come from hunting.

 - Cubs often don’t make it to adulthood due to natural causes, but right behind is getting hit by a train.
 The little ones can’t move quickly enough to get off the tracks.
 Simply put, we’re the number one killer of grizzly bears.
-Their population of 50,000 dwindles to a mere 1,800 in North America.
+They are listed as threatened, with their population dwindling to a mere 1,500 in US states south of Canada.

 - 98% of US bears’ natural habitat has been lost due to our expanding population and the need for forested areas.

 - According to the latest studies, there is a suspicion that approximately 88% of grizzly bear deaths in Flathead Valley, British Columbia, and Canada are by humans (not by legally permitted hunters).
 The reasons behind this are still unknown.

 Black bear deaths are increasing, and so are other similar species.
 If you visit a bear country, be responsible and clean up wherever possible.